moogacs/docs.buf.build/docs/tour/generate-go-code.md

 $ buf generate buf.build/$BUF_USER/petapis
 ```

-> If a `--template` is not explicitly specified, the `buf.gen.yaml` found in the current directory is used by default.
+> If `--template` is not explicitly specified, the `buf.gen.yaml` found in the current directory is used by default.

 If successful, you'll notice a couple new files in the `gen/proto/go` directory (as configured by the `buf.gen.yaml`
 created above):